Schedule Strategy Call →

 A thorough GEO audit examines multiple facets of your site and content with an AI lens.
 Key components include:

 • AI Visibility Assessment: Check how often your firm appears in AI answers.
-Perform sample queries (e.g. “estate planning lawyer [city]”) in Google with AI Overview and AI Mode, ChatGPT, Bing Copilot, etc., and note if your site is cited.
+Perform sample queries (e.g. “estate planning lawyer [city]”) in Google with AI Overview and AI Mode, ChatGPT, Claude, Grok, Microsoft Copilot, etc., and note if your site is cited.
 Look for gaps where competitors are referenced but you are not.
-Nearly half of sources in Google’s AI Overviews come from pages ranking in the top 10, so you’ll want to ensure you dominate relevant SERPs.
+Studies have found that roughly half of Google AI Overview citations come from pages already ranking in the top 10, so you’ll want to ensure you dominate relevant SERPs.

 • Question-to-Content Mapping: Gather common client questions in your practice area using tools like Google’s People Also Ask, AnswerThePublic, or keyword research.
 Then verify your content addresses those questions in a clear Q&A format.
 Each service page or FAQ should target specific queries (e.g. “How long does a personal injury case take?”) and provide concise, authoritative answers.
 This ensures AI systems find direct answers on your site.